mwesner2015/beer/README.md

 ```
 The first tab that opens is an easy way to find canned craft beers from over 500 craft brewers.
 Simply click on the
 "choose a brewery" and scroll through to find which beers are brewed by individual brewers.
-The columns of the data stand for
+The columns of the data stand for brewery_id is an index for brewery, brewery is brewery name, city and state for where
+the brewery is located, abv is alcohol content by volume, ibu is international bittering units, name is the name of the beer,
+and style is the style of the beer.

-The next tab labelled "regression" is an investigation into whether there is a relationship between the alcohol content of a beer
+The next tab labelled "regression" is a preliminary investigation into whether there is a relationship between the alcohol content
-and the ibu's of a beer.
+of a beer and the ibu's of a beer.